eradiate/eradiate/docs/reference_cli.md

 **Options**:

 * `--log-level [CRITICAL|ERROR|WARNING|INFO|DEBUG|NOTSET]`: Set log level.  [default: WARNING]
-* `--debug / --no-debug`: Enable debug mode.
-This will notably print exceptions with locals.  [default: no-debug]
+* `--debug`: Enable debug mode.
+This will notably print exceptions with locals.
+* `--version`: Display version information and exit.
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.